dineshraj/101ways-pairing-tests/connect4/README.md

 In addition to the usual pieces, players also receive specially marked 'Power Checkers' pieces.
 This can be played once per game.
-One example of a 'Power Checker' is an Anvil - this removes all pieces below it when played, leaving the Anvil at the bottom row of the board.
+One example of a 'Power Checker' is an Anvil - this removes all pieces below it when played, leaving the Anvil at the bottom column of the board.

 Implement the Anvil.